AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Inspector.md

  ![HUB](/img/42Transform.png)

 **Toggle**: Not working on this version.
-**Propagate all**: Transfer the object’s position in this step to all the other steps.
+**Propagate all**: Transfer the object’s position in this node to all the other nodes.
-**Activate all**: If an object is added to the scene later during the development of the training, it will be disabled for all the past steps.
-To activate it for all those steps, you can use the provided button, which will enable it retroactively.
+**Activate all**: If an object is added to the scene later during the development of the training, it will be disabled for all the past nodes.
+To activate it for all those nodes, you can use the provided button, which will enable it retroactively.